MiniMax-AI/MiniMax-M1/docs/function_call_guide.md

 tool result: test_result2<end_of_sentence>
 ```

-While we suggest following the above formats, as long as the model input is easy to understand, the specific values of `name` and `content` is entirely up to the caller.
+While we suggest following the above formats, as long as the model input is easy to understand, the specific values of `name` and `text` is entirely up to the caller.